Skip to main content

 Planning to Give Birth at BC Women's

-If you would like to have your baby at BC Women’s, please read the following information.
+If you would like to have your baby at BC Women’s Hospital, please read the following information.

 Who is eligible?

-Who is eligible to give birth at BC Women’s?
+Who is eligible to give birth at BC Women’s Hospital

-• have previously had a baby at BC Women’s
+• Patients who have previously delivered at BC Women's Hospital

-BC Women’s supports over 7,000 deliveries for women each year and is one of the busiest maternity care centres in Canada.
-We also provide the highest level of neonatal care in the province, so BC Women’s must retain capacity to support the most critically ill babies.
+BC Women’s Hospital supports over 6,000 deliveries each year, and is one of the busiest maternity care centres in Canada.
+We also provide the highest level of neonatal care in the province, so our hospital must retain capacity to support the most critically ill babies.

-If you are eligible, your doctor/midwife will pre-register you before 32 weeks of pregnancy.
+Important note: If you are eligible for care at our hospital, your doctor or midwife will pre-register you before 32 weeks of pregnancy.

 Pre-registering

-I think I meet the criteria for being accepted.
-Now what?
+I think I meet the criteria for being accepted

-Only doctors/midwives who deliver babies at BC Women’s can pre-register women to have their baby here.
+Only doctors/midwives who deliver babies at BC Women’s Hospital can pre-register patients to have their baby here.
 Your doctor/midwife can let you know if they deliver at our hospital or not.

 Your doctor/midwife sends a pre-registration form and your pregnancy records to us so that the hospital staff knows your pregnancy and medical history.
-This information is reviewed by BC Women’s Pre-registration Committee to determine your eligibility to give birth at BC Women's.
+This information is reviewed by BC Women’s Hospital Pre-registration Committee to determine your eligibility to give birth at our hospital.

 What if I don't have medical insurance?
 Read about how to apply for medical insurance.